mactat/framed/README.md

   tar -xvf framed-linux-<version>.tar.gz
   ```

-3. Add the FRAMED binary to your system's PATH environment variable.
+3. Add the Framed binary to your system's PATH environment variable.

 for linux: